A writer’s research capabilities are in a golden era right now.

 That night, I cozied into my reading chair to spend time with Daniel Mason’s fantastic WWI novel The Winter Soldier.

 The writing is splendid, the storyline unusual.
-In all those six years of research, I only read a handful of books told from the Austro-Hungarian/Germany side of World War I.
+In all my six years of WWI research, I only read a handful of books told from the Austro-Hungarian/German side.

 Eighty-seven pages in, I started reading sections aloud to my husband, marveling and laughing.

-Our hero doctor was stationed in the Carpathian Mountains southeast of Krakow, and his orderlies told him an amazing story which began like this:
+Our hero doctor was stationed in the Carpathian Mountains southeast of Krakow, and his orderlies told him a fantastic story which began like this:

 “So, the first thing to understand, Doctor, is that from a philatelic perspective, Russia really should not be considered one country, but many: it’s simply too large.
 Thus, immediately after the introduction of the first national adhesives, the Rural Councils, or Zemstvos, started to organize their own local posts.
 I had become aware of such Zemstvo stamps early in my collecting years, and had managed to obtain a precious copy of Chudovsky’s 1888 Description of the Russian Zemstvo Stamps, Envelopes and Parcels, which gives some order to the three thousand Zemstvo stamps issued until then.”